-The IEEE Rebooting Computing Initiative [1] has characterized a range of possible approaches to address the end of Moore's law.
+The IEEE Rebooting Computing Initiative [1] has characterized a range of possible approaches to address the end of Moore's Law.
 As shown in Figure 2.2, these approaches can be classified in terms of the amount of disruption to the computing stack they would require [1].
+The recent Basic Research Needs for Microelectronics Workshop [7] has also emphasized priority research directions to enable co-design acorss the computing stack.